oracle/weblogic-deploy-tooling/README.md

 			print 'SecurityConfiguration not in the model'
 ```

-Model filters are configured by creating a model.filters.json file in the WLSDEPLOY_HOME/lib directory.
+Model filters are configured by creating a model_filters.json file in the WLSDEPLOY_HOME/lib directory.
 This file has separate sections for filters to be applied for specific tools.
-Filters in the "deploy" section are also applied for the Update Domain Tool.

 This example deploys two filters for the Create Domain Tool: fix-password.py and no-mail.py, and one filter for the Discover Domain tool.